mkravos/Portfolio/README.md

 # Portfolio
-New portfolio site being built as a single-page React app.
+New personal portfolio site being built as a single-page React app.